miyagi-dev/miyagi/README.md

 - [mustache.js](https://github.com/janl/mustache.js)
 - [pug](https://github.com/pugjs/pug)

-Because of that, _headman_'s concept of data inclusion does not work.
-Nevertheless, you can still define all variables manually in your data files.
+Because of that, _headman_'s concept of using mock data does not work.
+Nevertheless, you can still define all variables manually in your mock files.
 These variables will then be available in your included components.

-If you use `pug`, you could also use a `mixin` and would then be able to use data inclusion.
+If you use `pug`, you could also use a `mixin` and would then be able to use mock data.
 However, _headman_ is not able to render mixins independently, so you could only render them in the context of the including file.

 **The following engines do not allow passing data into includes and the data is not globally available:**